Vicente118/CTF19/README.md

 -  Rename your OpenVPN file to config.ovpn
 -  chmod 777 script.sh
 -  ./script.sh
+-  Open new terminal to see the commands.txt in the repo

 If you went out of the environment :